bidurbabu/redux_counter/README.md

 - Counter using redux
 - To do
     - Have 2 counters.(done)
-    - Have incrementBy TextBox which determines how much to increment.
+    - Have incrementBy TextBox which determines how much to increment. (done)